-And… If you accidentally let them dry out on the countertop, they shrink down and have the texture of Lucky Charms marshmallows.
+And…if you accidentally let them dry out on the countertop, they shrink down and have the texture of Lucky Charms marshmallows.
 Also odd but true.

-Fun fact… Agar is the main ingredient of a fad diet in Asia.
+Fun fact…agar is the main ingredient of a fad diet in Asia.
 Apparently, when you eat flakes or powder, they triple in size and absorb a bunch of water which makes people feel fuller.
 You can also see the next note about why agar probably causes weight loss.

-And this last note is super important so I’m going to make it bold: I didn’t read this until just now, but it turns out that Agar shouldn’t be used by people with digestive issues.
-It’s considered a mild laxative (not too big a deal when you’re just eating a few gummies or you’re on an Asian fad diet), and it can irritate the stomach.
+And this last note is super important so I’m going to make it bold: I didn’t read this until just now, but it turns out that agar shouldn’t be used by people with digestive issues.
+It’s considered a mild laxative (not too big of a deal when you’re just eating a few gummies or you’re on an Asian fad diet), and it can irritate the stomach.
 I wouldn’t eat these every day, or pound a whole jar of them, but I didn’t have any notable issues while testing them and I’m pretty sensitive.
 Avoid these if you have IBS or serious digestive problems and try the paleo gummies instead.

 Vegan Weed Gummy Recipe